uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/gtsrb.md

 After this step, the extracted directory `npc/datasets/gtsrb/archives/GTSRB` from `npc/datasets/gtsrb/archives/archive.zip` is no longer required and may be removed.

-## Dataset Processing and Configurations
+## Dataset Processing and Configuration

 First, set the following parameters in `header.py`: